SkrtSkrtSkrtttt/SkrtSkrtSkrtttt/README.md

 ## **Current Projects**

 ### **👁️ DepthPerception – Senior Design (2025–2026)**
-A vision-based hazard-detection system using the Intel RealSense D435i (RGB-D).
+A real-time vision-based hazard detection and navigation system using the Intel RealSense D435i (RGB-D) and FLIR Lepton thermal camera.

-Includes:
+Features:
-- Real-time obstacle detection
+- YOLOv8-based object detection for hazards and obstacles
-- Motion tracking
+- Depth-based 3D spatial awareness and motion tracking
-- Planned YOLO-based smoke/fire detection
-- Future hardware integration with ESP32 (vibration motor, LED, buzzer, gas sensors)
+- Thermal sensing using a FLIR Lepton camera for heat-based hazard detection
+- Occupancy grid mapping with A* path planning for safe exit navigation

+Future Work:
+- Android application for real-time hazard visualization and navigation guidance--steraming the data from IntelRealsense
+- Wireless streaming of multimodal sensor data (RGB, depth, thermal)

 🔗 **Repository:** https://github.com/SkrtSkrtSkrtttt/DepthPerception-SeniorDesign
 ---